leandroslc/nocturne-auth-server/README.md

 For reference of language tags, see [IETF BCP 47 language tag](https://en.wikipedia.org/wiki/IETF_language_tag).

+> The first translations were designed to use a neutral and inclusive language, so always strive to use a language that fits everyone.

 ### Add email template
 Email templates uses [Liquid template language](https://shopify.github.io/liquid).
 There is no convetion for where to add the templates, but it is highly recommended they are added to a directory `Templates/Emails` at the project root.